NorthOC/damp2ph/README.md

 * body - the `body.html` template
 * title - is generated from an md file from Heading 1
 * description or desc - is generated from an md file

-These keys can also be set to your liking by stating them in `pages.json`
+* og-img - is generated from the first image encountered on a page or is set to none.

+To overwrite these parameters for a page, you have to set them explicitly for each page.

-## Body
+## Body variables

 The body can use only one markdown file for content.
-There is no specified keyword for placing content in the body, thus you have to explicitly set the key value pair for content in the `pages.json` file and set the keyword in the body template as {{ keyword }}.
+There is no specified keyword for placing content in the body, thus you have to explicitly set the key value pair for content in the `pages.json` file and set the keyword in the body template as &#123;&#123; keyword &#125;&#125;.
 It is best practices to just use 'content' as a keyword.

-There are also string literal variables are denoted as {{= variable }}.
-The equals sign signifies to the compiler that this variable will be replaced with a value of a string found in the `pages.json` file.
-For example {{= title }} variable in the body will generate a title.
+There are also string literal variables which are denoted as &#123;&#123;= variable &#125;&#125;.
+The equals sign signifies to the compiler that this variable will be replaced with a value of a string found in the specified page group file.
+For example &#123;&#123;= title &#125;&#125; variable in the body will generate a title.

-## Head
+## Head variables

-The head template only supports string literal variables, they are denoted as {{ variable }}.
+The head template only supports string literal variables.
+As of version 3.0, they are denoted as &#123;&#123;= variable &#125;&#125;.

-## Automatic meta description and title
+## Automatic meta description, title and og image

-Each page generates an automatic description will automatically set the meta tag for description.
+Each page generates an automatic description and will automatically set the meta tag for description.
 To override this behavior for a specific page, set the "description" or "desc" key to anything (an empty string will do too!)

 The title is generated as well, however, you have to place the title yourself.
 In case the Heading 1 cannot be found in the markdown file, the title will be set as "Untitled Document".
 To set your own title or to override this behavior for a page, set the "title" key to anything.

+An og image is generated from the first encountered image in a content document.
+To override this behavior set the "og-img" variable to anything.

 ## Partials! (experimental)